JakeSCahill/hazelcast-code/quickstart/step3.md

 1. In Management Center, go to **Storage** > **Maps**.

-You should see that your cluster has a map called `my-distributed-map` with three entries (keys and values).
+You should see that your cluster has a map called `my-distributed-map` with three entries.
 You'll also see the total amount of memory that those entries are taking up in your cluster.